Garage Operations

 Either way, you're building a business that doesn't serve you.

-But here's the key: these averages don't matter as much as your actual costs and profit goals.
-Setting your labour rate based purely on geography means you could be undercutting yourself — or pricing yourself out of business.
+None of that changes the core point: these averages and cost pressures still matter less than your own costs and profit goals.
+Setting your labour rate purely on geography or a headline figure means you could be undercutting yourself, or pricing yourself out of business.

 Instead of taking whatever is left at the end of the month, the Profit First approach flips the script:

 But think carefully here: is your “happy number” before tax, or after?
 Are you factoring in a pension?
-A reasonable pension contribution for a garage owner could be £30k a year — if you don’t build that into your labour rate, you’re short-changing your future self.
+A reasonable pension contribution for a garage owner could be £30k a year, and if you don’t build that into your labour rate, you’re short-changing your future self.

 Let's run the numbers for two garages, but first, a quick note on billable hours: